Legal Documents for Elderly Parents: A List

 A retirement plan is a financial strategy of saving, investing, and distributing money that your loved one can use to sustain themselves throughout their retirement.

-Your aging parent might have a 401(k) or some other form of retirement account that involves them putting away a percentage of their paycheck directly into this investment fund.
+Your aging parents might have 401(k) accounts or some other form of retirement account that involves them putting away a percentage of their paycheck directly into this investment fund.

-The easiest way to retrieve unclaimed benefits is through a free, searchable database called the National Registry of Unclaimed Retirement Benefits
+The easiest way to retrieve unclaimed benefits is through a free searchable database called the National Registry of Unclaimed Retirement Benefits.
+However, the registry lists only unclaimed benefits that have been reported to its database.

 1. Tax Returns

-Keeping track of tax returns and supporting documents allows them to file their taxes accurately and timely.
+Keeping track of tax returns and supporting documents allows your parents to file their taxes accurately and timely.

 The IRS recommends that people keep their tax returns for at least three years.
-In most cases, seniors should have a copy of their tax return along with any supporting documents used when filing those taxes.
+In most cases, your parents should have a copy of their tax returns along with any supporting documents used when filing those taxes.

-If your parent needs to retrieve missing tax information, they can visit the IRS website to receive their tax transcripts by phone, online, or by mail.
+If your parents need to retrieve missing tax information, they can visit the IRS website to receive their tax transcripts by phone, online, or by mail.

-They will need to provide their Social Security or tax ID number, date of birth or date of birth of their spouse (if filing jointly), bank account routing number for direct deposit, and any applicable employment or mortgage rate forms.
+They will need to provide their Social Security or tax ID numbers and birth dates (for both of them if filing jointly), a bank account routing number for direct deposit, and any applicable employment or mortgage rate forms.

 1. Debt

-Having your parents' debt and loan documentation can help make sure accounts are properly closed if your parent passes away.
+Having your parents' debt and loan documentation can help make sure accounts are properly closed if they pass away.

 Expert End-of-Life Planning